 How long do anti-wrinkle injections last?

-Why should I choose The Victorian Cosmetic Institute as my provider of anti-wrinkle injections?
+Why should I choose Victorian Cosmetic Institute as my provider?

-Our doctors specialise in anti-wrinkle injections and have extensive experience in their application.
-We allow you ample time to communicate your aesthetic goals to us, and use our expertise to help you achieve your desired outcome.
-The experience you have with us is also important.
-We offer complimentary nitrous oxide (laughing gas) that helps to alleviate any discomfort and anxiety from the procedure.
+We allow you ample time to communicate your goals to us and use our expertise to help you achieve your desired outcome.
+It is paramount that our patients have a good relationship with their practitioner and the experience you have with us is also important.
+We offer various ways to help alleviate any discomfort or anxiety from the procedure.

-The first step is simply contacting us for your initial anti-wrinkle injection consultation, where we will discuss with you what is a realistic and achievable outcome, and what to expect from your treatment.
+Simply contact us for your initial consultation, where we will discuss with you what is a realistic and achievable outcome, and what to expect from your treatment.